VidhuVi/LawBase/README.md

 ## Project Overview

 This project is a Minimum Viable Product (MVP) for an AI agent designed to assist Indian law students in their legal research and case analysis.
-It automates the process of extracting text from PDF judgments, summarizing them, and pulling out key information for case briefing.
+It automates the process of extracting text from PDF judgments, summarizing them, and pulling out key information for case briefing, presented through a simple web interface.

 ## Features

-- **PDF Text Extraction:** Extracts searchable text from Indian Supreme Court judgment PDFs.
+- **PDF Text Extraction:** Extracts searchable text from uploaded Indian Supreme Court judgment PDFs.
 - **Judgment Summarization:** Generates concise, educational summaries tailored for law students, focusing on facts, issues, reasoning (ratio decidendi), and decisions.
 - **Key Information Extraction:** Extracts structured data points like Case Name, Citation, Judges, Facts, Issue(s), Holding, Reasoning, and Relevant Statutes/Principles.
-- **Command-Line Interface (CLI):** Allows users to process individual judgment files or all judgments in a designated folder.
+- **Web User Interface (UI):** A user-friendly interface built with Streamlit allows for easy file uploads and direct display of processed results.
-- **Output Saving:** Saves generated summaries and key information to dedicated text files for easy review and record-keeping.
+- **Robustness:** Includes basic handling for potentially very long judgments by processing a truncated portion and notifying the user.

 ## Setup and Installation